ssbc/ssb-ahoy/README.md

 ## Development

-:warning: **WARNING** - because of limitations in electron, I've had to use `executeJavascript` which only takes strings.
+:warning: **WARNING** - because of limitations in electron, I've had to use `executeJavaScript` which only takes strings.
 In terms of requiring plugins, this has meant some kinda nasty hacks so that ssb-ahoy doesn't have to maintain plugins.

 You are likely to have problems if you try to symlink this module into place.